smannist/dungeon-generator/documentation/implementation_document.md

 - One potential improvement I found would be using NumPy arrays instead of nested lists.
 This should lower the map generation times significantly.
   - Source: https://medium.com/@z.arderne/numpy-array-vs-nested-list-622b95d12761
+- MST for connecting the dungeon rooms to eliminate multiple paths, although this is necessarily not a problem since the dungeons are uniform anyway

 Project

-I could pretty much continue workin on the project for ever.
+I could pretty much continue working on the project for ever.
 Here is at least a few ideas:

 - Add colored cells for biome to generate more unique biomes i.e forests, snowy mountains, deserts...
 - Combined dungeon i.e we could randomly split the map and then divide the areas into dungeon and a biome, then connect the two.